geru/qbwc/README.txt

 The Webconnector is then run on the Quickbooks computer.
-The Webconnector connects to the Drupal site via the SOAP-server endpoint (established by qbwc_interface) and asks it if it has any requests for the Quickbooks computer.
+The Webconnector connects to the Drupal site via the SOAP-server endpoint (established by qbwc) and asks it if it has any requests for the Quickbooks computer.
 The Drupal site sends any pending requests at that moment and processes the responses as they come in.

-The qbwc_interface module sets up a SOAP server to talk to the Webconnector.
+The qbwc module sets up a SOAP server to talk to the Webconnector.
 When the Webconnector connects, qbwc_handles Drupal's communication with the Webconnector and provides hooks to the rest of Drupal to send and receive messages to and from the Webconnector's host Quickbooks application.